 - Overgrowth of placental blood vessels (chorioandioma).

-Complications of polyhydramnios tend to be the increased risk of preterm labour, due to the pressure being placed on the uterus with the extra fluid.
+Complications of polyhydramnios tend to include an increased risk of preterm labor, due to the pressure being placed on the uterus with the extra fluid.

-Babies are also more likely to move into positions which aren’t ideal for birth.
+Babies are also more likely to move into positions that aren’t ideal for birth.

-This could mean the umbilical cord can slip in front of the baby’s head, causing cord prolapse, which is a medical emergency.
+This could mean the umbilical cord might slip in front of the baby’s head, causing cord prolapse, which is a medical emergency.

-Placental abruption is another medical emergency, which may occur with a sudden increase in fluid volume.
+Placental abruption is another medical emergency, which can occur with a sudden increase in fluid volume.